kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

-This identifier identifies the type of `NSUserActivity` created for employees.
+This reverse-DNS formatted string identifies the type of `NSUserActivity` created for employees.
 Next, add the following computed property below the `domainIdentifier` declaration:

 ```swift
 public var userActivityUserInfo: [NSObject: AnyObject] {